spryker/spryker-docs/docs/marketplace/dev/feature-walkthroughs/202108.0/merchant-switcher-feature-walkthrough.md

 ---

 With the *Merchant Switcher* feature, the customers can select an active merchant so that he can only see products and offers which belong to this merchant.
-Has been created plugins to check that chosen merchant is equal in all items in Cart, Quote, Checkout modules.
+The feature modules provide plugins to validate merchant in a quote on cart and checkout as well as in wishlist items.
-So if merchant is not equal the item replaces with offer or merchant product from owned to chosen merchant.
+So if merchant is not equal - finds substitution for items depending on the chosen merchant.
 If  the system doesn't have suitable items, a customer will see the error or warning about these items.

 ## Module dependency graph